zaphosting/docs/docs/palworld-admin.md

 ## Setting yourself as admin

 Once your admin password is set, you will have to add yourself as admin.
 Launch Palworld and connect to your server.
-If you need help doing this, please have a look at our [Connect to Server](palworld-connect.md).
+If you need help doing this, please have a look at our [Connect to Server](palworld-connect.md) guide.

 In-game, open the chat using `Enter`.
 Next, input the following command, replacing `[password]` wihh the admin password that you have set previously: